The Announcement

 • Study principles, not domain boundaries.
 The most common mistake candidates make is treating domains as silos.
 The restructuring is explicitly moving away from that.
 Focus on understanding how concepts connect across areas.

 • Be skeptical of any prep material that claims to have "the new questions."
-Until ASPPB publishes the new specs and the exam launches, no one outside the development process knows what specific items will look like.
+Until ASPPB publishes its sample exam and completes beta testing, no one outside the development process knows what operational items will look like.

 The Strategic Insight

 Domain restructuring actually reveals something important about how the EPPP works: the exam has always been more integrated than its domain labels suggest.
 Questions routinely require knowledge that spans multiple domains.
-A question about assessing depression in an elderly client might draw on developmental psychology, assessment methodology, cultural considerations, and biological bases — all at once.
+A question about assessing depression in an elderly client might draw on developmental psychology, assessment methodology, cultural considerations, and biological bases, all at once.

 The candidates who score highest aren't the ones who study each domain in isolation.
 They're the ones who build a connected understanding of psychology as a discipline.
 The 2027 restructuring is, in a sense, the exam catching up to what effective studying already looked like.